The cost of living in Singapore is comparable to some of the most expensive cities around the world.

 When purchasing my home insurance, I felt that this article was the most relevant and useful for me: Best Home Insurance for HDB flat owners

 Depending on your lifestyle, groceries can cost up to $90 per pax.
 This includes not just ingredients but also detergent, hand soap, tooth paste etc. If you don’t cook much, then probably this would be lower.
 However, your cost of eating out would have to be recalculated.

-I personally tend to cook my own dinner (for myself and my husband).
+I personally tend to cook my own dinner.
 I also prep my lunch at work around 2-3 times a week.
 On weekends, I tend to eat at least once meal at home too.
 Thus, my groceries can be around this range.

 Your cost may vary based on what you eat, and also where you shop.
 For instance, I mostly shop at Sheng Shiong / NTUC and Red Mart.
 However, if you shop elsewhere, the price may vary.